 \subsection{LSE and threshold estimator}

 Note that the LSE $\wh{\th}^{LSE}=(\wh{\th}_{1,n,\e}^{LSE},\wh{\th}_{2,n,\e}^{LSE})$ is a solution to

 and that our estimator $\wh{\th}=(\wh{\th}_{1,n,\e},\wh{\th}_{2,n,\e})$ is a solution to

-In the simulations, we tried $n=1000, 3000, 5000$ and $\e=(0,4,0.3,0.05)$.
+In the simulations, we tried $n=1000, 3000, 5000$ and $\e=(0.4,0.3,0.05)$.
 The results for the LSE given in \eqref{lse1} are in Table \ref{tab:lse}, and those for the threshold-type estimator in \eqref{tte1} are in \ref{tab:tte1} and \ref{tab:tte2}, in which the threshold $\d_{n,\e}=\e/5$ and $\e/10$ are used, respectively.
 The simulations are iterated 10000 times, and mean and standard deviation (s.d.) of estimators are given in those tables.
-In Tables \ref{tab:tte1} and \ref{tab:tte2}, the values of $(n\d_{n,\e}, \d_{n,\e}\e^{-1}n^{1/4})$ are also included.
-Due to the assumptions in Theorems \ref{thm:consist}--\ref{thm:mighty}, those values goes to $(\infty,0)$ as $n\to \infty,\e\to 0$ in this example.
+In Table \ref{tab:tte1} and \ref{tab:tte2}, the values of $n\d_{n,\e}$ are also included.